Vyral/base-template/_posts/2018-05-24-dont-let-procrastination-sink-your-chances-as-a-buyer.md

   in whether you’re able to strike a deal.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: false
+use_youtube_image: true
 youtube_alternate_image:
 youtube_code: UIe75jH8sGE
 ---

 {% include youtube.html %}

 Our market on the Emerald Coast has been extremely active lately.
 Time and time again, we’ve seen that procrastinating on submitting an offer could cost you.
-Doing this can compromise your position as a buyer.&nbsp;
+Doing this can compromise your position as a buyer.

-In multiple offer situations, **the first person to put an offer on the table will have much better chances of securing the property.&nbsp;**
+In multiple offer situations, **the first person to put an offer on the table will have much better chances of securing the property. **

 Waiting even just a day or two to submit an offer could make all the difference in whether you’re able to strike a deal.
 Allow me to share a perfect example of this.
 My team and I recently drafted an offer on a Saturday, but our buyer waited until Monday to execute it.
-The listing agent told us that if our offer had been submitted on Saturday, the seller would have accepted it. **Procrastination was the sole reason our buyer lost out.**&nbsp;
+The listing agent told us that if our offer had been submitted on Saturday, the seller would have accepted it. **Procrastination was the sole reason our buyer lost out.**

 {% include pullquote.html %}